damionw/process-groups/README.md

 The help text, unittests, and included examples should provide good instruction on how to use the tool

+## Platform

+Currently, this package required bash, awk, etc plus an OS with /proc/...
+Typically this means some flavour of modern Linux

 ## License

 process-groups is licensed under the terms of the GNU GPLv2 License.
 See the LICENSE file